Barkhausen-Institut/usrp_uhd_wrapper/README.md

 Current versions of server are running on 192.168.189.131/134. **If you want to run code as a client against USRPs, only use these USRPs at the moment.**

+# Documentation

+Documentation is auto-generated and can be found [here](https://barkhauseninstitut.gitlab.io/corola-infrastructure/usrp-x410/usrp_uhd_api/).

 # Install

 On the usrp (server):